20 Dec A Magical Christmas Getaway in Alsace

-- In Place Kléber you can find the great Christmas tree.
+- And in Place Kléber you can find the great Christmas tree.
 With it’s 30+ meters it’s one of the biggest natural Christmas tree of Europe!
 It lights up every day at 5 pm.
 There is also an ice-skating rink and the Village of Sharing (Village du Partage).

 - The guest-country village is Place Gutenberg – this year Lebanese village & Georgian market.

-- Strasbourg’s oldest and largest Christmas market is taking place Place Broglie.
+- Additionally Strasbourg’s oldest and largest Christmas market is taking place Place Broglie.

 - In Place du Château you will find the box of shows

 - Place du Marché aux Poisson hosts the Alsatian Christmas delicacies market (bredele biscuits, wines, mulled wines, foie gras and beers)

-- The Carré d’or Christmas market, curated by the merchants of the Carré d’Or is located Place Broglie.
+- Do not forget the Carré d’or Christmas market, curated by the merchants of the Carré d’Or, located Place Broglie.

 - Place Saint Thomas showcases a true Christmas village

-- In Place des Meuniers there is the Alsace farmers’ market, where producers serve up the best local products (such as spirits, nougat, mushrooms, honey and compote).
+- And in Place des Meuniers there is the Alsace farmers’ market, where producers serve up the best local products (such as spirits, nougat, mushrooms, honey and compote).

-- You can find the market of the Magi (le marché des Rois Mages) in Place Benjamin-Zix.
+- Also you can find the market of the Magi (le marché des Rois Mages) in Place Benjamin-Zix.

 - And lastly the OFF Market and the alternative Christmas tree are taking place in Place Grimmeissen.
 Here you can find unique gift ideas from local, socially responsible and ethical organisations, such as vintage furniture, custom clothing, original crafts and organic foods.

 2019 – From 22nd November to 30th December 2019.
 From 11 am to 8 pm every day, December 24: from 11 am to 6 pm, December 25: closed.
 Open at night on Fridays until 9 pm and Saturdays until 10 pm.

 Best places to take photos in Strasbourg

 Strasbourg is blessed with an enchanting Old Town, standing on an island over the Ill River.
-It is now protected as a UNESCO World Heritage site!
+As a consequence it is now protected as a UNESCO World Heritage site!